-Cloud has become one of the most frequent used word of this decade.
+Cloud has become one of the most frequently used words of this decade.
 It has broken out from professional discussions of IT developers, entered the public sphere and even conquered films and pop culture – by no accident.

 A countless number of our daily conveniences can only be provided with the help of cloud technology and datacenter support.
 Microsoft datacenters are operating around the clock to support a wide spectrum of critical services from remote work, video calls, the life-saving work of doctors to essential services like groceries and online banking and public administration.
 More than 90% of Microsoft’s total datacenter operations within the EU are used by commercial and government business.